epicentrum/epicentrum.github.io/README.md

 ## Running server

-To start jekyll server run `jekyll serve` command and then go to [http://localhost:4000](http://localhost:4000)
+To start jekyll server run `bundle exec jekyll serve` command and then go to [http://localhost:4000](http://localhost:4000)